City of Lincoln

 John has contributed to both local and national publications including the Lincoln Journal, Fire Command, Fire Chief, and Fire House magazines and others.
 John has received numerous awards and citations from the department and the community in recognition of his contributions.
 John has been guest speaker for numerous groups, both locally and nationally.

 John is a graduate of the Southeast Community College Fire Protection Program, the National Fire Academy - Executive Fire Officer Program and has attended numerous National Fire Academy Emergency Management Institute and Federal Emergency Management Agency courses.
 John was a finalist in 1994 and 1995 for the John F. Kennedy School of Better Government Executive Leadership program at Harvard University, and earned a Bachelor of Arts in Public Administration from Doane College in 1995.
+In July 2014 John was recognized by the Commission of Professional Credentialing as a Chief Fire Officer, the first fire chief in Nebraska to be credentialed.

 As program manager for the FEMA US&R task force he, was responsible for the ongoing activities and development of the task force.
 He is also a task force leader for NETF1.
 John coordinated the departmentís hazardous materials program for over ten years; he coordinated public fire safety education projects and programs for the department.
 He instructed in the community college fire science program, and initiated the night time course offerings for the program.
 John has been involved in the Federal Emergency Management Agency (FEMA) Urban Search and Rescue Program (US&R) since its inception in 1991.
 John has assisted in the development and delivery of the task force leaders and incident support team training programs and has served as an instructor and lead instructor for both.